 Readers are not permitted to reserve study spaces by leaving their belongings or books on seats and desks.
 Library staff may remove belongings or books left unattended for more than 60 minutes at any study space, except for officially reserved carrels.

 Nonetheless, the practice of 'desk-hogging' (i.e., the practice of leaving books and personal belongings unattended for long periods of time – sometimes overnight – thus preventing others from using those desks) is a perennial problem that can be a significant source of frustration for other readers.
 The Library is addressing this problem directly by launching a Library Study Space Campaign in the Berkeley, Lecky, Ussher, John Stearne and Hamilton Libraries.
-Starting on Wednesday 20 November 2019, a dedicated study space team, wearing blue t-shirts, will patrol Library reading rooms to free up study spaces that have been unoccupied for more than 60 minutes.
+Starting on Tuesday 11 April 2023, a dedicated steward team will patrol Library reading rooms to free up study spaces that have been unoccupied for more than 60 minutes.
 The team will operate using the following procedure:

 - Leaflets will be left at study spaces observed to be unattended.
 The leaflets will indicate the time at which the study space was observed to be unoccupied and the time at which it will be cleared should the reader fail to return within the allotted 60-minute period

 - Any books and belongings left at the study space will be cleared to a box and moved to a designated storage area on the same floor.
 This includes laptops and other portable devices, so readers are strongly advised to back-up all work regularly

 - The information on each leaflet will also be recorded on separate clipboard sheets to ensure transparency